Testing REST APIs using Postman and Newman

 Organizing user flows

-We have created multiple requests (login, create-todo, update-todo, delete-todo) and run the collection as a single flow.
-But in our real applications, there will be many different users flows with different behavior.
+We have created multiple requests (login, create-todo, update-todo, delete-todo) and have run the collection as a single flow.
+But in our real applications, there will be many different user flows with different behaviors.

-We can create folders within our collection representing the logical user flow and place the appropriate requests in that folder.
+We can create folders within our collection representing a logical user flow and place the appropriate requests in that folder.

-Then, we can run the requests of a specific directory using newman as follows:
+Then, we can run the requests of a specific folder using Newman as follows:

 $ newman run todolist.postman_collection.json -e todo-local-env.postman_environment.json --folder todo-crud